Newt Gingrich: Early life

 Gingrich was born as Newton Leroy McPherson at the Harrisburg Hospital in Harrisburg, Pennsylvania, on June 17, 1943.
 His mother, Kathleen "Kit" (née Daugherty; 1925–2003), and biological father, Newton Searles McPherson (1923–1970), married in September 1942, when she was 16 and McPherson was 19.
 The marriage fell apart within days.
-He is of English, German, Scottish and Scots-Irish descent.
+He is of English, German, Scottish and Irish descent.

 In 1946, his mother married Robert Gingrich (1925–1996), who adopted him.
 Robert Gingrich was a career Army officer who served tours in Korea and Vietnam.
 In 1956, the family moved to Europe, living for a period in Orléans, France and Stuttgart, Germany.

-Gingrich has three younger half-siblings from his mother, Candace and Susan Gingrich, and Roberta Brown.
+From his mother, Gingrich has three younger half-siblings, Candace Gingrich, Susan Gingrich, and Roberta Brown.
 Gingrich was raised in Hummelstown (near Harrisburg) and on military bases where his adoptive father was stationed.
 The family's religion was Lutheran.
 He also has a half-sister and half-brother, Randy McPherson, from his biological father's side.
 In 1960 during his junior year in high school, the family moved to Georgia at Fort Benning.

 In 1961, Gingrich graduated from Baker High School in Columbus, Georgia, where he met, and later married, his math teacher.
 He had been interested in politics since his teen years.
 While living with his family in Orléans, France, he visited the site of the Battle of Verdun and learned about the sacrifices made there and the importance of political leadership.

 Gingrich received a Bachelor of Arts degree in history from Emory University in Atlanta in 1965.
 He went on to graduate study at Tulane University, earning an M.A.
 (1968) and a PhD in European history (1971).
-He spent six months in Brussels in 1969–70 working on his dissertation, Belgian Education Policy in the Congo 1945–1960.
+He spent six months in Brussels in 1969–1970 working on his dissertation, Belgian Education Policy in the Congo 1945–1960.

 Gingrich received deferments from the military during the years of the Vietnam War for being a student and a father.
 In 1985, he stated, "Given everything I believe in, a large part of me thinks I should have gone over."

 In 1970, Gingrich joined the history department at West Georgia College, where he spent "little time teaching history."
-He coordinated a new environmental studies program and was removed from the history department "by 1976".
+He coordinated a new environmental studies program and was moved from the history to the geography department by 1976.
 During his time in the college, he took unpaid leave three times to run for the U.S. House of Representatives, losing twice before leaving the college.
 Serving professors were not allowed under the rules of the university system to run for office.
 He left the college in 1977 after being denied tenure.